A Maximal Inequality for Supermartingales: Introduction

-Proposition \ref{prop.drift_down} raises the question of whether there is a finite upper bound on $E[Y^*]$ depending only on $\gamma.$ A related question is the following.
-The necessary conditions in Proposition \ref{prop.drift_down}(b) cannot be satisfied for two distinct strictly positive values of $a.$ This raises the question as to how close to equality the bound in part (a) could be for all values of $a$, for a single choice of $Y$ not depending on $a$.
+Proposition \ref{prop.drift_down} raises the question of whether there is a finite upper bound on $E[Y^*]$ depending only on $\gamma.$ Also, the necessary conditions in Proposition \ref{prop.drift_down}(b) cannot be satisfied for two distinct strictly positive values of $a.$ This raises the question as to how close to equality the bound \eqref{eq.mg_bound_down} can be for all values of $a$, for a single choice of $Y$ not depending on $a$.
 The following proposition addresses these two questions.